or click image to search using:

 Scratch or Foul

-In One Fifteen billiards, other than after opening break, incoming player has cue ball in hand anywhere on the table.
+In One and Fifteen 8-ball, other than after opening break, incoming player has cue ball in hand anywhere on the table.

 One Fifteen Billiard Rules